Welcome to part two! You can find part one of day 2 here. Again I warn you for fangirling and all caps. Be prepared.

 Once at Hogsmeade we made our way to the castle, to take the ride there.
 I did take pictures, but they didn’t come out that well sadly.
 If you have never been on there, here is one important tip:

-DO NOT WEAR SLIPPERS.
-Or keep ahold of them.
+DO NOT WEAR FLIP FLOPS.
+Or keep them in your hand.
 Seriously, you could lose them.

 The line in this one is really, really long, but it’s a fun line once you get inside the castle, because it’s basically a tour of Hogwarts and you forget that you’re spending a lot of time in line.